Vänrikki

-Vänrikki (/fi/) (Second lieutenant, Swedish: Fänrik), from the German fähnrich, is a Finnish commissioned officer rank (OF1).
+Vänrikki (/fi/) (Second lieutenant, Swedish: Fänrik), from the German Fähnrich, is a Finnish commissioned officer rank (OF1).
 A typical assignment for a professional vänrikki is as junior instructor of recruits.
+A vänrikki is senior to a Sotilasmestari (sergeant-major) and junior to a Luutnantti (lieutenant).

 Finland

 The rank vänrikki is used in active service by reserve officers who remain in service as for 6-to-12-months-long volunteer contract period.
 In addition, it is the lowest reserve officer rank.

 Conscript officer

 The rank has been mainly a reserve rank.
 The future conscript officers are selected from the whole pool of conscripts.
 After a basic training of two months, a portion of the conscripts are selected for NCO training.
 After 2 months of NCO training, the most suitable are selected for reserve officer training and promoted to officer students.
 The 3½-month-long reserve officers training usually takes place in the Reserve Officer School, and afterwards, the candidates are promoted to officer cadets (upseerikokelas).
 They serve the remaining 5½ months of their conscription practicing as platoon commanders as well as training other conscripts.
 Finally, successful officer cadets are discharged with the rank of vänrikki.
 In the reserve, reserve officers may be promoted up to majuri (Major), although there have been extraordinarily promotions to everstiluutnantti (Lieutenant Colonel).
 The Navy equivalent rank is aliluutnantti (Sub-Lieutenant).

 If mobilization is effected, officers in the reserve fill most junior officer duties of the war-time Finnish army.
 Especially, most platoon and company commander positions and junior staff officer duties are filled with reservists.